 - From July to November, rice is the most common crop.

-As far as cropping practices are concerned, winter crops are predominantly irrigated – except for the legumes – whereas rice grown during summer is rainfed.
+As far as cropping practices are concerned, winter crops are predominantly irrigated – except for legumes – whereas rice grown during summer is rainfed.

 The site manager for the Bengali site is the International Maize and Wheat Improvement Centre (CIMMYT).